 Whether you choose to live in college housing or commute each day to be part of our community, Thomas College will feel like a welcoming family.
-Over 80% of first-year students live on campus, and from day one, you’ll experience the amenities, support systems, and programming you need to feel right at home.
+About 85% of first-year students live on campus, and from day one, you’ll experience the amenities, support systems, and programming you need to feel right at home.

 Every student residence has lounges, study areas, computer labs, laundry facilities, vending machines, and wireless internet.
 Every room comes with a bed, bureau, desk, cable TV, and a high-speed internet port.
 You can even apply for themed housing were all students have a common objective, like quiet time for studies, or a shared interest, like gaming.